Mikes-Design/Streamlit/readme.md

-This is a guide on streamlit
+This is a guide on streamlit and making a mortage calculator

 pip intall streamlit